hghcomphys/pantea/README.rst

 for use in computational physics and chemistry.
 These potentials are necessary for conducting large-scale molecular dynamics simulations of complex materials at the atomic level with ab initio accuracy.

-JAXIP is for *developing* potentials for molecular dynamics simulations, rather than a package for *performing* molecular dynamics simulations itself.
+JAXIP is designed to *develop* potentials for use in molecular dynamics simulations, rather than a package for *performing* the simulations themselves.

 .. _JAX: https://github.com/google/jax